William Hickmott: Post-war cricket

 After the war, Hickmott played as a professional for Ramsbottom Cricket Club in the Lancashire League.
 He played twice for Kent in 1921 but was not engaged by the club and played for Lancashire in 1923 and 1924, making 34 first-class appearances.
 A left-arm bowler, Wisden recorded that Hickmott "bowled medium to rather slow and sometimes caused a lot of trouble without doing steady enough work to fulfil expectations".
 After 1925 he left Ramsbottom, playing Central Lancashire League cricket for Rochdale, for whom he took a league record 140 wickets in 1927.
-He later played for Wallasey and appeared for Liverpool District against a touring South American side in 1932.
+He later played for Wallasey and appeared for Liverpool District against a touring South American team in 1932.

 Later life

-In later life, Hickmott became a well-known breeder of golden retrievers, regularly showing his dogs at Crufts.
+In later life, Hickmott became a well-known breeder of Golden Retrievers, regularly showing his dogs at Crufts.
 He died in 1968 at West Malling in Kent, aged 74.